Reezonate/EasyOffset/README.md

 Sadly, it won't make your car hit 115s with a perfect swing

 - Select `Direction Auto` in the `Adjustment Mode` list
-- Push the button and start rolling your wrist left and right.
+- Point forward, press the button and start rotating your wrist as you do when turning a doorknob
-  Not like you're cutting the block, but as if you are trying to drill a hole in it
 - Hold the button until trail movement is minimized.
 2-3 seconds usually enough
+- Fine-tune using the `Direction Only` mode

 ## `Room Offset` adjustment mode:
 ``` diff